MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 | **a: context var** |  A variable in a function context, accessible by the variable name from inside a function closure.  |
 | **a: system prop** | A property added by the JavaScript VM, not accessible from JavaScript code.  |

-Objects designated as `System` do not have a corresponding JavaScript type.
+Objects designated as `System` don't have a corresponding JavaScript type.
 Each is part of the object system implementation of the Javascript VM.
 V8 allocates most of the internal objects in the same heap as the user's JS objects.
 So these are just V8 internals.

 <!-- ====================================================================== -->